 This CH&N SVTAD sets out:

-the framework for the testing that is required to be undertaken for the introduction of the CH&N SEC Variations.
+the framework for the testing that is required to be undertaken for the introduction of the CH&N SEC Variations;

-the arrangements that apply to the development of CH&N Testing Approach Document(s);
+the arrangements that apply to the development of CH&N Testing Approach Document(s) for each CH&N Release;

-the arrangements that apply to the development of CH&N Test Coverage Document(s); and
+the arrangements that apply to the development of CH&N Test Coverage Document(s) for each CH&N Release; and

-the rules to apply to the development of any CH&N Mandated User Testing Document(s).
+the rules to apply to the development of any CH&N Mandated User Testing Document(s) for each CH&N Release; and

+the rules to apply to the development of a methodology for the selection of devices to be used in testing.

 Each of the documents described in Clause 2.4 (b)-(d) may be produced:

-as separate documents for the version of the Modified DCC Total System that will exist for CH&N Release 1 and for CH&N Release 2;
+as separate documents for the version of the Modified DCC Total System that will exist for each CH&N Release;

-as separate documents for each of PIT and SIT;
+as separate documents for each of PIT and SIT in respect of a CH&N Release;

-in the case of PIT, as separate documents per Sub-System; or
+in the case of PIT for a CH&N Release, as separate documents per Sub-System; or

 as any combination of the aforementioned permutations,

 as the DCC considers appropriate.
-Where combined, the DCC shall state in the combined document the individual parts of which it is comprised.
+Each document shall clearly state the CH&N Release(s) to which it pertains, and where combined, the DCC shall state in the combined document the individual parts of which it is comprised.

 Testing undertaken pursuant to this CH&N SVTAD shall be performed by the DCC and any other Party that participates in it in accordance with Good Industry Practice.

-The DCC shall not commence testing for any PIT or SIT activity (including for individual Sub-Systems in PIT) until the corresponding CH&N Test Approach Document(s) and CH&N Test Coverage Document(s) have been approved by the TAG.
+The DCC shall not commence any tests in respect of a CH&N Release (including for individual Sub-Systems in PIT) until the CH&N Test Approach Document(s) and CH&N Test Coverage Document(s) that set out the approach to and coverage of those tests has been approved by the TAG.

+Where the CH&N Test Approach Document produced pursuant to Clause 4.1.1 does not set out the approach to the entirety of testing that will be undertaken during the test phase to which the document relates (PIT and/or SIT) in respect of a CH&N Release, this shall be clearly stated in the CH&N Test Approach Document.
+The DCC shall subsequently seek TAG approval of an updated CH&N Test Approach Document(s) as and when the remaining approach to testing is planned.
+As set out in Clause 2.7, the DCC shall not commence any tests without a CH&N Test Approach Document setting out the approach to those tests having been agreed pursuant to Clause 4.1.3 or 4.1.5.

+Where the CH&N Test Coverage Document produced pursuant to Clause 4.2.1 does not set out coverage of the entirety of testing that will be undertaken during the test phase to which the document relates (PIT and/or SIT) in respect of a CH&N Release, this shall be clearly stated in the CH&N Test Coverage Document.
+The DCC shall subsequently seek TAG approval of an updated CH&N Test Coverage Document(s) as and when remaining tests are planned.
+As set out in Clause 2.7, the DCC shall not commence any tests without a CH&N Test Coverage Document agreed pursuant to Clause 4.2.3 or 4.2.5 setting out the coverage of those tests.

 Timetable for Testing

-Test phases shall be commenced in the timescales that are necessary to facilitate testing in accordance with the DCC’s delivery plan for Communications Hubs and Networks produced pursuant to Condition 13B of the DCC Licence.
+Test phases shall be commenced in the timescales that are necessary to facilitate testing in accordance with the milestones on the Joint Industry Plan.

 CH&N Testing Objective